-We are proud to be working with Eco-Schools England as an official partner.
-Eco-Schools England has around 17,000 schools registered as an Eco-School.
 The award programme guides schools on their sustainable journey, providing a framework to help embed these principles into the heart of school life.
-Each of these schools has actively tackled environmental issues from litter and waste recycling to healthy living and biodiversity.
+Each of the schools involved in the programme has actively tackled environmental issues from litter and waste recycling to healthy living and biodiversity.

 Since the partnership began, awareness of our Eco-uniform has improved hugely and is fast becoming a talking point for change in many schools across the UK.
 Schools recognise that our Eco-uniform is a more tangible way of teaching pupils about waste recycling and encourages social responsibility.